MerchantFlowMerchantFlow Docs

 COGS Management - Product Cost Tracking

 Manage Cost of Goods Sold in MerchantFlow to calculate accurate profit margins.
-Add COGS individually, in bulk, or sync from Shopify inventory data.
+Add COGS individually, in bulk, sync from Shopify inventory data, and schedule future supplier price changes with effective dates.

 COGS Management

 Cost of Goods Sold (COGS) tracking in MerchantFlow is the foundation for calculating accurate product-level profit margins.
 COGS represents the direct cost of producing or purchasing each product you sell, and without it, MerchantFlow cannot determine true profitability.
-You can add COGS individually, in bulk using percentage or flat-rate rules, or sync costs directly from Shopify inventory data.
+You can add COGS individually, in bulk using percentage or flat-rate rules, sync costs directly from Shopify inventory data, schedule future supplier price changes with effective dates, and review the full cost history for each SKU.

 What Is COGS?